nearapogee/simplec/README.md

 ## Features

 - Pages with Templates

 - Subdomain support

+- Search (coming soon)

+- Documents and Document Sets

 - Use application models or assets in CMS pages

-- Search (coming soon)

 ## Anti-Features

 - User management

 - Permissions